-- If you selected the POST, PUT, or PATCH method, then you can add a request body.
+- If you select the POST, PUT, or PATCH method, you can add a request body.

 - Check the Url-Encode names/values checkbox to URL-encode the names and values and adds the Content-Type: application/x-www-form-urlencoded header.

-- If you have any other body, then select the Raw body radio button and type the request body.
+If you have any other body, select the Raw body radio button and type the request body.

 Creating a test case

 Request Builder is only available in the Standalone version of StresStimulus.
-If you are using StresStimulus from Fiddler-Addon, use Fiddler's Composer feature to create requests.
+Using StresStimulus from Fiddler-Addon, use Fiddler's Composer feature to create requests.